 This is a tricky question to answer as it depends almost entirely on your own financial situation and goals.
 If you are interested in the NEO network, its dApps and its future potential then the purchase of some NEO tokens to enable you to interact with the network would be ‘worth’ your investment.
 As a pure investment opportunity, however, one should exercise a little caution.

 Cryptocurrencies are a volatile investment instrument and can be subject to large daily changes in price.
 Therefore it is possible to lose money on a cryptocurrency investment.
 That being said, you should always conduct sufficient research before investing in NEO and other cryptos, making sure to never invest more than you can afford to lose.

-NEO is best bought via an online exchange by trading other cryptocurrencies, which can more easily be bought with fiat currencies such as Bitcoin and Ethereum.
-Once purchased on the exchange your NEO can be transferred to a NEO wallet you have created or purchased.
+It is best bought via an online exchange by trading other cryptocurrencies, which can more easily be bought with fiat currencies such as Bitcoin and Ethereum.
+Once purchased on the exchange your NEO can be transferred to a wallet you have created or purchased.

 The answer to this question depends on what you want to get out of a wallet.
 If security is your highest priority then a hardware wallet such as the Ledger Nano S are the best choice.
 If you are looking for the most portable kind of wallet then an online wallet, such as a Binance wallet, is best.
 Choosing the right wallet is about meeting the right blend of attributes best suited for your situation.

-No, NEO cannot be mined.
+No, it cannot be mined.
 GAS tokens, however, can be generated by holding NEO tokens, GAS tokens are primarily used to pay for transaction fees or run Dapps on the network.

 Transactions do cost fees, but these come in the form of GAS tokens, which can be generated by holding NEO tokens.